|Excursion (multiple days)||14|

 After successful completion of this course students are expected to be able to:

-- demonstrate insight in relevant terms, principles and concepts of marine animal ecology;
+- demonstrate insight in the most relevant terms, principles and concepts of marine animal ecology;

-- relate the complexity of marine ecosystems to associated challenges for conservation management and ecological engineering;
+- explain the complexity of marine ecosystems and the associated challenges for conservation management;;

 - collect, analyze and critically consider scientific information on a current issue;